ncesari49/checkpoint-4/README.md

 ## Setup & Use

+- THERE IS NO DATA IN THE DATABASE

 ### Project Initialization

 - In VSCode, install plugins **Prettier - Code formatter** and **ESLint** and configure them